jb-webdev/Projet13_argentBank/README.md

 Go to the cloned repository on your computer
 You can clone the backend here :  <a href="https://github.com/jb-webdev/Projet-13_Backend" target="_blank">Repository BackEnd </a>

-Veuillez lire les recommendations du readme.me avant de lancer le frontend.
+Please read readme.me recommendations before launching the frontend.

 Normally the Backend is executed on this address : http://localhost:3001/